gregfoletta/articles.foletta.org/content/post/2021-02-05-a-bit-on-the-nose/index.markdown

 ---
 title: 'A Bit on the Nose (Draft)'
 author: Greg Foletta
-date: '2021-02-04'
+date: '2021-0215'
 slug: a-bit-on-the-nose
 categories: [R]
 ---

 I've never been particularly interested in horse racing, but I married into a family that loves it.
-Each in-law has their own ideas and combinations of factors that lead them to bet on a particular horse, be it form, barrier position, track condition, trainer, or jockey.
+Each in-law has their own ideas and combinations of factors that lead them to bet on a particular horse; be it form, barrier position, track condition, trainer, jockey, or or more.

-After being drawn into conversations about their preferred selection methods, I wanted come at the problem from a data driven perspective.
+After being drawn into conversations about their preferred selection methods, I wanted come at the problem backed with data.
 I must admit I had an initial feeling of arrogance, thinking "of course I can do this better".
 In fact I've seen this in many places where 'data scientists' stroll into fields of enquiry armed with data and a swag of models, but lacking an understanding of the problem space.
 Poor assumptions abound, and incorrect conclusions are almost certainly reached.

 I was determined not to fall into the same traps, and after quashing my misplaced sense of superiority, I started to think about how to approach the problem at hand.
-Rather than diving straight into prediction - models akimbo - the best place to start is to create naive baseline models of the data.
-This gives us something to compare the performance of any complicated models.
+Rather than diving straight into prediction - models akimbo - I thought the best place to start would be to create naive baseline models of the data.
+This would give me something to compare the performance of any subsequent models created.

-The first naive model we will create is simply to pick a random horse in each race.
+In this article I will look at two naive 'models'.
+The first is to simply to pick a random horse in each race.
 This is the lower bound for model predictive accuracy.
-The second naive model is to pick the favourite in each race.
-The favourite has many of the factors that we would be using in the model already built in: form, barrier position, trainer, jockey, etc. Any model we create needs to do better than this, otherwise we're no better than consensus.
+The second is to pick the favourite in each race.
+The favourite has many of the factors that we would be using in the model already built in via the consensus of all of the bettors: form, barrier position, trainer, jockey, etc. Any model we create needs to approach the accuracy of this method.

-To put it simply, we want to answer the following question:
+Simply put, we want to answer the following questions for both of these two methods:

+> What is the mean and middle ninety-five percentile accuracy?

-> What is the mean and distribution of returns, and the predictive accuracy, of betting on a random and the favourite respectively in a horse race?
+> What is the mean and middle ninety-five percentile profit per race?